MPLS Innovation Leadership Programme (ILP)

-Innovation Leadership programme designed for new Lecturers/ Associate Professors/Senior Independent Research Fellows (e.g. Royal Society and UKRI funded Fellows).
-Core modules are delivered twice yearly by a team from Henley Business School, and bookable associated masterclasses take place through Hilary and Trinity Terms.
+Our Innovation Leadership Programme (ILP) is designed for new Lecturers/ Associate Professors/Senior Independent Research Fellows (e.g. Royal Society and UKRI funded Fellows).
+The Core course is delivered twice yearly by a team from Henley Business School, and separately bookable associated masterclasses take place through Michaelmas, Hilary and Trinity Terms.

-They focus on areas such as leading collaboration, responsible research and innovation, applying for translational funding with Innovate UK and how to become engaged in developing public policy, and are delivered by experts from the University of Oxford and partner organisations.
+They focus on areas such as leading collaboration, applying for translational funding with Innovate UK and how to become engaged in developing public policy, and are delivered by experts from the University of Oxford and partner organisations.

-For more details about the Core Modules and Optional Masterclasses, click on the links in the drop-down list below.
+For more details about the core course and the optional Masterclasses, click on the links in the drop-down list below.

-The programme is delivered in a blend of on-line materials to be viewed before each group discussion session, with the first and last modules delivered in person to foster greater community building and development.
+Note: The programme is delivered through a blend of on-line materials to be viewed before each group discussion session, with the first and last modules delivered in person to foster greater community building and development.

 Module 1: Leadership and innovation